805603/The-Integrative-Cognitive-Architecture-ICA-V1.a/architecture/operators.md

-# Core Operators
+# Core Operator Codes

-The operator layer defines the four fundamental cognitive functions that drive ICA V1.a.
-Each operator contributes a distinct control signal, and together they form the system’s primary perception, evaluation, and learning engine.
-Operator output flows directly into the OS Layer, modulators, and regulators, creating a unified and adaptive cognitive pipeline.
+The operator layer defines the four fundamental computational functions that drive ICA V1.a.
+Each operator code contributes a distinct control signal, and together they form the system’s primary evaluation, prediction, constraint, and integration engine.
+Operator‑code output flows directly into the OS Layer, modulators, and regulators, creating a unified and adaptive processing pipeline.

-## Awareness
+## SCO — Signal Clarity Operator
-Awareness tracks the clarity, salience, and structure of incoming information.
-It evaluates what is present, how stable it is, and the ratio of signal to noise in the current state.
-Awareness anchors perception and provides the baseline for all higher‑order processing.
+SCO evaluates the clarity, structure, and stability of incoming information.
+It measures signal‑to‑noise ratio, identifies salient features, and establishes the baseline precision required for higher‑order processing.

-## Curiosity
+## URO — Uncertainty Reduction Operator
-Curiosity estimates expected uncertainty reduction.
-It identifies where exploration is valuable and where additional information would meaningfully improve the system’s internal model.
-Curiosity drives adaptive learning and forward movement while remaining bounded by system stability constraints.
+URO estimates expected uncertainty reduction.
+It identifies where additional information would meaningfully improve internal models and prioritizes exploration pathways that maximize predictive improvement while remaining within stability constraints.

-## Compassion
+## RCO — Risk Constraint Operator
-Compassion applies a danger‑zone penalty function that protects the architecture from harmful, destabilizing, or high‑risk trajectories.
-It evaluates potential actions and states for safety, coherence, and long‑term stability.
-Compassion ensures that exploration remains aligned with system integrity.
+RCO applies a constraint‑weighting function that protects the architecture from harmful, destabilizing, or high‑risk trajectories.
+It evaluates predicted states and actions for safety, coherence, and long‑term stability, ensuring alignment with system integrity.

-## Knowledge
+## MIO — Model Integration Operator
-Knowledge integrates updates to the system’s internal models.
-It consolidates new information, strengthens reliable patterns, and adjusts beliefs based on evidence.
-Knowledge maintains continuity, reduces fragmentation, and supports long‑term coherence across the architecture.
+MIO integrates validated updates into the system’s internal models.
+It consolidates new information, strengthens reliable patterns, and adjusts structural representations based on evidence.
+MIO maintains continuity and reduces fragmentation across the architecture.

 ## Interaction Pattern
-The four operators function as a coordinated set:
+The four operator codes function as a coordinated set:
-- Awareness provides clarity and structure.
+- SCO provides clarity and structural precision.
-- Curiosity identifies valuable uncertainty.
+- URO identifies uncertainty‑reduction opportunities.
-- Compassion constrains unsafe or destabilizing paths.
+- RCO constrains unsafe or destabilizing trajectories.
-- Knowledge updates the internal model based on validated information.
+- MIO updates and stabilizes internal models.

-Their combined output forms the core cognitive signal that modulators refine and regulators stabilize.
+Their combined output forms the core computational signal that modulators refine and regulators stabilize.